 The intent of compliance tests is to functionally test equipment and systems to verify operation in accordance with design.
 This process verifies that the equipment is ready to energize and operate.
-Examples of compliance tests include back flow preventer test, hood functional and operational tests, test and balance on the HVAC systems and water sanitization test.
+Examples of compliance tests include back flow preventer test, meter compliance inspection, hood functional and operational tests, test and balance on the HVAC systems and water sanitization test.
 The utilities, equipment, and systems in a tenant project must fit seamlessly into the Airport's utilities and systems.
-All compliance tests are submitted to the Port Inspector and Port PM for distribution to Port F&I and Maintenance.
+All compliance tests are submitted to the Port Inspector and Port PM via CMS for distribution to Port F&I and Maintenance.